Multi-core network packet steering: RSS

 Receive Side Scaling (RSS) is a hardware supported technique, leveraging an indirection table indexed by the last bits of the result provided by a hash function, taking as inputs the header fields of the packets.

 The hash function input is usually customizable and the header fields used can vary between use case and implementations.

 Some notable examples of header fields chosen as keys for the hash are the layer 3 IP source and destination addresses, the protocol and the layer 4 source and destination ports.

-In this way, packets corresponding to the same flow will be directed to the same receiving queue, without loosing the original order, causing an out-of-order delivery.
+In this way, packets corresponding to the same flow will be directed to the same receiving queue, without losing the original order, causing an out-of-order delivery.
 Moreover, all incoming flows will be load balanced across all the available cores thanks to the hash function properties.

 Another important feature introduced by the indirection table is the capability of changing the mapping of flows to the cores without having to change the hash function, but by simply updating the table entries.